Ottoman Arabia: Early period

-In the 16th century, the Ottomans added the Red Sea and Persian Gulf coast (the Hejaz, Asir and al-Hasa) to the Empire and claimed suzerainty over the interior.
+In the 16th century, the Ottomans added the Red Sea and Persian Gulf coast (the Hejaz, Asir and al-Hasa) to the Empire and claimed suzerainty over the interior, the whole Arabian peninsula came under nominal suzerainty of the sultan in Constantinople.
 The main reason was to thwart Portuguese attempts to attack the Red Sea (hence the Hejaz) and the Indian Ocean.
-As early as 1578, the Sharifs of Mecca launched forays into the desert to punish the Najdi tribes who mounted raids on oases and tribes in the Hejaz.
+As early as 1578, the Sharifs of Mecca launched forays into the desert to conquer and punish the Najdi tribes who mounted raids on oases and tribes in the Hejaz. and again three years later(1581) During the seventeenth century, the Sharifs invaded Najd five times in these years (1606, 1647, 1669, 1676, 1697).

 The emergence of what was to become the Saudi royal family, known as the Al Saud, began in Nejd in central Arabia in 1744, when Muhammad bin Saud, founder of the dynasty, joined forces with the religious leader Muhammad ibn Abd al-Wahhab who was from the Hanbali school of thought.
 This alliance formed in the 18th century provided the ideological impetus to Saudi expansion and remains the basis of Saudi Arabian dynastic rule today.